V3lop5/python-starter/.github/template/CONTRIBUTING.md

 * If you fix documentation:
   * If you plan extensive rewrites/additions to the docs, then please [contact the maintainers](#contacting-maintainers) to coordinate the work in advance.

-## PR workflow

-0. Contributor build the project locally and run all unit tests and integration tests with pytest `pytest ./test`.
-(If it's possible on contributor machine...)
-1. Contributor submits the PR if the local build is successful and tests are green.
-2. Reviewer marks the PR with the "Review" label at the start of the review process.
-3. Reviewer leaves the comments or marks the PR with the label "LGTM."
-4. Contributor answers the comments or fixes the proposed PR.
-5. Reviewer marks the PR with the label "LGTM."
-6. Maintainer could suggest merging the `main` branch to the PR branch a few times due to changes in the `main` branch.
-7. Maintainer runs TC builds (unit tests and examples as integration tests).
-8. The TC writes the result (passed or not passed) to the PR checks at the bottom of the proposed PR.
-9. If it is possible, maintainers share the details of the failed build with the contributor.
-10. Maintainer merges the PR if all checks are successful and there is no conflict with the master branch.

 ## How to fix an existing issue